tmoreton/trckfi/outstatic/content/posts/how-to-get-rich-off-stocks-outside-your-retirement-accounts.md

 **Quick Tip:**

-Automation plays a huge role on helping you stay on track with your investments.
+Automation plays a huge role in helping you stay on track with your investments.
 Remember to make your recurring investments part of your regular *“monthly expenses”* by paying yourself first.

 You can set up a DCA plan directly from your investing app.